open-electronics/NeoPy/README.md

 NeoPy is a way to control your NeoPixel LEDs via WiFi in Python.

 ## Hardware
-- Fishino or NodeMCU
+- Fishino Guppy or NodeMCU
 - (optional) Raspberry Pi

 ## Steps
-1) Setup Fishino or NodeMCU sketch with your WiFi credentials and LEDs number and flash the sketch
+1) Setup Fishino Guppy or NodeMCU sketch with your WiFi credentials and LEDs number and flash the sketch
 2) Include neopy.py in your Python script to control LEDs over WiFi

 ## NeoPy.py usage